mxagar/mlops_udacity/02_Reproducible_Pipelines/MLOpsND_ReproduciblePipelines.md

 Example 2: **Training Pipeline** = It takes the raw dataset and produces an inference artifact, which is more than the model, rather the pipeline.
 The ETL pipeline is part of it.
 The artifact is stored in a registry.

 ![ETL pipeline](./pics/ml-pipeline.png)

+In this section, tools for creating machine learning pipelines are introduced, with examples.

+The tools are:

+- Weights and Biases, `wandb`: it tracks pipeline runs as wells as artifacts generated in the different steps.
+We can upload and download artifact versions.
+- MLflow, `mlflow`: each step in the pipeline is a mini-project with a well defined conda/docker environment which executes a script or code file in any language; example steps are: get the data, process the data, train, etc. With MLflow we can define sequences of steps with their parameters; additionally, in combination with `wandb` we can generate and track artifacts which glue the different steps of the pipeline.
+- Hydra: hydra offers an extra layer on top of MLFlow with which we can parametrize the pipeline with a configuration file.
+Hydra can do much more, but it's covered in the section.

+The examples are in the repository [udacity-cd0581-building-a-reproducible-model-workflow-exercises](https://github.com/mxagar/udacity-cd0581-building-a-reproducible-model-workflow-exercises).
+However, I copied them to `./lab/`.
+In particular the exercise/example 3 is very interesting: `WandB_MLflow_Hydra_exercise_3_parametrized_pipeline`.
+It covers a 2-step pipeline which fetches data, uploads, downloads and processes artifacts, etc. It is like a blueprint for any large ML pipeline.

 ### 2.1 The Three Levels of MLOps